- Plan your visit

 Zoos Victoria is part of Australia’s National Recovery Team for the Plains-wanderer, which was formed in an emergency effort to save the species from extinction.

-As part of this team, Zoos Victoria, Taronga Zoo and Featherdale Wildlife Park are working together to establish a captive breeding program to ensure the survival of this unique grassland species.
+As part of this team, Zoos Victoria, Taronga Zoo, Zoos South Australia and Featherdale Wildlife Park are working together to establish a captive breeding program to ensure the survival of this unique grassland species.

 Zoos Victoria is also supporting local recovery team partners, Parks Victoria and Trust for Nature who are working to preserve Plains-wanderer habitat.